ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

   * `[[acme.domains]]`
   * `main = "archifleks.net"` : Authorized domain

-Domain validation is done via DNS, it's important to have a record pointing to the Træfik node or to the load-balancer in front of the service (via cloud provider).
+Domain validation is done via DNS, it's important to have a record pointing to the Træfɪk node or to the load-balancer in front of the service (via cloud provider).
 In my case, I have a record `* IN A A.B.C.D` for `archifleks.net`.

 Once all these files are ready, it's possible to merge them all in a single YAML or to pass each of them to Kubernetes.
 The files used for this article are available on [Github](https://github.com/ArchiFleKs/containers/tree/master/kubernetes/zero.vsense.fr)